-Rejection of Applicant's international visa: If a prospective student has his/her visa application rejected, a full refund of all monies paid will be made to the applicant, less a maximum of \$250 non-refundable charges if such charges are clearly itemized in the enrollment agreement as non-refundable.
+in fromes paid, less non retaindable charges, will be made.
+Cancellation Before Start of Class Rejection of Applicant's international visa: If a prospective student has his/her visa application rejected, a full refund of all monies paid will be made to the applicant, less a maximum of \$250 non-refundable charges if such charges are clearly itemized in the enrollment agreement as non-refundable.
 Program Cancellation: If CalCC cancels a program subsequent to a student's enrollment, the institution will refund all monies paid, by the student.
 Cancelation Prior to the Start of Class or No Show for International Applicants: If an applicant accepted by CalCC enters the United States with an I-20 obtained through the institution and subsequently cancels prior to the start of scheduled classes or never attends class (no show), a full refund of all monies paid will be made to the applicant, less a maximum of \$250 non-refundable charges that the institution collected if such charges are clearly itemized in the enrollment agreement as non-refundable.
-For students who completed 60 percent or less of a session: CalCC may retain a prorated amount of tuition.
+Withdrawal or Termination After Start of Class For students who completed 60 percent or less of a session: CalCC may retain a prorated amount of tuition.
 Prorated refunds will be calculated daily.
 For students who completed more than 60 percent of a session: CalCC may retain all of the charges for that term.
-CalCC collects the following fees other than tuition: Application Fee (\$200), airport pick-up fee (\$35/\$50) and, housing search fee (\$50) are non-refundable charges.
+Charges Other Than Tuition CalCC collects the following fees other than tuition: Application Fee (\$200), airport pick-up fee (\$35/\$50) and, housing search fee (\$50) are non-refundable charges.
 SEVIS fee (\$200), international express mail fee (\$90) and, credit card fee (\$15), are also non-refundable but paid directly to other organizations.
-If the school has given to the student any books or learning materials, this student shall return then the school within 10 days following the date of his/her notice of cancellation.
-If the student fails to return the books or learning materials in good condition within the 10-day period, the school may of the documented cost from any refund that may be due to the student.
+Instructional Materials If the school has given to the student any books or learning materials, this student shall return them to the school within 10 days following the date of his/her notice of cancellation.
+If the student fails to return the books or learning materials in good condition within the 10-day period, the school may deduct the documented cost from any refund that may be due to the student.
 Once the student pays for the books, or learning materials, they are his/hers to keep without further obligation.
-If the student cancels this agreement, the school will refund any money that the student less any deduction for books, or learning materials not timely returned in good condition, within 30 after his/her notice of cancellation is received.
+If the student cancels this agreement, the school will refund any money that the student paid, less any deduction for books, or learning materials not timely returned in good condition, within 30 days after his/her notice of cancellation is received.